Forma: Garmin Recovery Data to Structured Strength Workouts

 The second group is the interesting one.
 They already believe the data has value.
 The friction is in the translation.
 Going from “my Body Battery is 52 and my HRV is unbalanced” to “today should be a moderate hypertrophy session, not a heavy day” requires a set of rules that Garmin does not provide for strength training.

-Forma provides those rules.
-Enter the numbers, and the tool returns a complete workout: session type, exercises, sets, reps, rest periods, and coaching cues.
+Forma provides the rules today.
+Connect your Garmin account, and the tool pulls your morning metrics automatically, scores your readiness, and returns a complete workout: session type, exercises, sets, reps, rest periods, and coaching cues.
 The same inputs will always produce the same output.
 There is no randomisation, no machine learning, and no subjective override.

 How the Readiness Engine Works

-The engine takes four inputs: HRV status (balanced, unbalanced, or low), Body Battery (0 to 100), sleep score (0 to 100), and training load ratio (acute-to-chronic).
+The engine takes five inputs: HRV status (balanced, unbalanced, or low), Body Battery (0 to 100), sleep score (0 to 100), training load ratio (acute-to-chronic), and HRV low streak (consecutive days of low HRV).
 Each is normalised and weighted into a composite readiness score:

 The composite score maps to one of four readiness tiers: